 Remember, oxygenation and ventilation are different.
 Ventilation exchanges air between the lungs and the atmosphere so that oxygen can be absorbed and carbon dioxide can be eliminated.
 Oxygenation is simply the addition of oxygen to the body.
 If you breathe a high concentration of oxygen, but don’t increase or decrease your respiratory rate, your arterial oxygen content (PaO2) will greatly increase, but your PaCO2 won’t change.

-If you are providing our child with extra oxygen, she may not become hypoxic right away because enough oxygen will still reach her alveoli to maintain her oxygen saturation for a while.
+If you give our child extra oxygen, she may maintain normal oxygen saturation for some time and not become hypoxic immediately.
 That’s good.
 But the bad news is that supplemental oxygen can sometimes mask respiratory depression.
 So our patient’s ventilation was poor.
 As a result, her carbon dioxide most likely started to rise.
 Hypoventilation leads to increased PaCO2 and respiratory acidosis.
 Acute values above 50 mmHg are significant and require treatment; values above 70 mmHg can be life-threatening.

 If carbon dioxide rises into the 70–80 mmHg range, it will profoundly sedate the patient.
 This worsens hypoventilation, and increases carbon dioxide even more.
 Respiratory acidosis further depresses the patient — respiratory rate slows and the patient can stop breathing.

 When I hyperventilated our child, I most likely lowered her CO2 back toward normal.
 I no doubt also helped remove any residual anesthetic gas from her lungs.
-Both would have the effect of making the patient more awake and indeed she woke up without having to reverse her narcotic.
+Both would have the effect of making the patient more awake.
+Indeed she woke up without having to reverse her narcotic.

-The take home message is that even if your patient is breathing, and the oxygen saturation is good, there can still be significant hypoventilation, as well as a lower PaO2 than normal and hypoxemia.
+The key point is that a patient may still have significant hypoventilation, lower PaO2, and hypoxemia even with good breathing and oxygen saturation.
 You have to reassess your patient frequently when they are semiconscious or unconscious.

 What Can We Learn From This Team’s Communication In A Crisis?